 At 8pm on Thursday, March 2, 2017, a long line of loyal Nintendo fans and eBay resellers already formed around the block at San Francisco’s SOMA Best Buy.
-The new Nintendo Switch drops at midnight.
+The new Nintendo Switch dropped at midnight on March 3.

 Naturally, we got in line, but unlike most fans who went home and played Zelda all night (and called in sick to work this morning), we raced to the Fictiv teardown operating room to bring you this breaking exposé as the newest in our beloved series of Nintendo Teardowns.

 The Nintendo Switch system is a major evolution of the Wii platform.
 It’s both a home console and a handheld mobile device.
 The system is comprised of:

 + Psstt, if you love Fictiv Teardowns, be sure to pre-order Teardown Vol 1, a visual collection (in physical book form) of our most popular teardowns:

 Out of all the things that are new and shiny about the Switch, I’m most excited about these JoyCons.
 I love their Lego-like modularity, in addition to the many different ways they can be used right out of the box.
 I’m sure Nintendo has lots of add-on accessories to be unveiled in the coming months—I’m such a sucker for multi-use, convertible products.